 In 2018, there were more than 1.6 million drug arrests in the United States.
 More than 86% of these arrests are for possession only, and many more are for minor selling and distribution violations.

 Twenty-six states plus the District of Columbia have already decriminalized the possession of small amounts of marijuana.
 Other jurisdictions are experimenting with de facto decriminalization through Law Enforcement Assisted Diversion (LEAD) programs.
 LEAD directs people to drug treatment or other supportive services instead of arresting and booking them for certain drug law violations, including possession and low-level sales.

 These are important victories, but they are not enough.
-The Drug Policy Alliance supports decriminalizing all drugs, not just marijuana.
+The Drug Policy Alliance (DPA) supports decriminalizing all drugs, not just marijuana.
+Our proposal for decriminalization, the Drug Policy Reform Act, takes the first steps in dismantling the federal drug war built up over the past 50 years.
+Read more about this model legislation.

 Drug decriminalization would eliminate criminal penalties for: